open-edge-insights/eii-azure-bridge/README.md

 system.
 To do that, follow the instructions provided by Microsoft in [this guide](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux).

 Next, you must provision on your target deployment system.
-Follow the instructions provided in the EII READMEs/User Guide for completing this process.
+This provisioning is supported by the configmanager agent azure module itself.

 While provisioning on your system, note that you only need to setup the Video Ingesiton and/or the Video Analytics containers.
 All other services are